Saving central vision.

 In the laboratory, we are using genetics and proteomics analysis to identify the causes and new therapeutic targets for macular degeneration.
 We are fortunate to have won competitive grant support and received philanthropic support for these studies.

 Please contact us for a consultation or learn how to support our research programs.

 Whether vitrectomy surgery for age-related macular degeneration (AMD) is harmful or helpful is not known.
 A study we co-authored suggests

 New Inherited Eye Disease Discovered

-University of Iowa researchers have found the existence of a new, rare inherited retinal disease.
-Now the search is on
+Researchers have found the existence of a new, rare inherited retinal disease.
+Now the search is on to find the

 Genetics of Macular Degeneration

 Genetics plays an important role in the development of age-related macular degeneration.
 We studied gene variations in a large group